 Over the medium- and long-term, the Bay Area’s housing crisis and its attendant transportation challenges could act as a significant drag on the region’s future economic growth and dynamism.
-Companies will have to contend with an artificially limited employment base, potential workers will be denied access to the benefits of a highly productive regional economy, and the maxed-out transportation network could limit the growth of regional job centers.
+Companies will have to contend with an artificially limited employment base, potential workers will be denied access to the benefits of a highly productive regional economy and the maxed-out transportation network could limit the growth of regional job centers.

 There is a significant body of research showing that housing supply constraints lead to significant productivity, income and welfare losses.
 Researchers at UC Berkeley and the University of Chicago estimated the United States loses out on trillions of dollars in potential economic output because of regulatory housing supply constraints in just two regions: the New York metro area and the San Francisco Bay Area.

 The challenges of the housing crisis are undeniably daunting.
 However, the Bay Area has risen to the occasion many times to address seemingly intractable policy issues.
-Whether the environment, transportation or economy, the Bay Area has a history of coming together to address shared challenges.
+Whether for the environment, transportation or economy, the Bay Area has a history of coming together to address shared challenges.

-Local and regional action in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
-Starting in the 1960s amidst a regional outcry over pollution and the filling of the Bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
+Local and regional actions in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
+Starting in the 1960s amidst a regional outcry over pollution and the filling of the bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
 Since 1969, the surface area of San Francisco Bay has grown by nearly 19,000 acres.
 Similarly, the Bay Area Air Quality Management District (Air District) was tasked with improving the region’s air quality.
 Between 1999 and 2015, for example, regional annual average particulate matter concentrations declined by 39 percent.
 These air quality improvements are estimated to have added a full year to residents’ lifespans, according to the Air District.

-A strong local movement to protect greenfields from development also emerged during the latter half of the 20th century to protect farm lands and open space.
-Local governments adopted urban growth boundaries and helped lead a “focused growth” strategy with support from environmental groups and regional agencies to limit sprawl, expand recreational opportunities and preserve scenic and natural resources.
+A strong local movement to protect greenfields from development also emerged during the latter half of the 20th century to protect farmland and open space.
+Local governments adopted urban growth boundaries and helped lead a “focused growth” strategy with support from environmental groups and regional agencies to limit sprawl, expand recreational opportunities, and preserve scenic and natural resources.
 Despite strong economic growth and population increases since the end of the Great Recession, the Bay Area has experienced less greenfield development than in decades past, a result that can be attributed to smart local policies.

 Faced with declining support from the federal and state governments, the Bay Area adopted a “self-help” approach toward funding transportation.
 Starting with a pioneering effort led by Santa Clara County in 1984, eight of the nine Bay Area counties have enacted local transportation sales taxes.